MediaHound/HNDCreatableViewController/README.md

 ## Installation

 HNDCreatableViewController is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following lines to your Podfile.
-Note: you should use [AtSugar](https://github.com/MediaHound/AtSugar) and [AtSugarMixin](https://github.com/MediaHound/AtSugarMixin), so add it to your Podfile as well.
+To install it, simply add the following lines to your Podfile. *Note:* we recommend using [AtSugar](https://github.com/MediaHound/AtSugar) and [AtSugarMixin](https://github.com/MediaHound/AtSugarMixin), so add it to your Podfile as well.

 ```ruby
 pod "HNDCreatableViewController"